 Breakfast & Lunch

-Our on site canteen provides hot and cold lunch options including sandwiches, paninis, chips, chicken, pasta and daily lunch specials for the meal-deal price of £2.41.
+Ollies, our on-site canteen provides a wide range of hot and cold lunches that changes daily, including sandwiches, paninis, chicken, pasta, curries, salads, burgers, chips and daily lunch specials for the meal deal price of £3.
 Students who are eligible for Free College Meals

 At St. Francis Xavier Sixth Form College, academic intelligence isn’t our main focus for measuring success; we praise Vision